gkashin/The-Einstein-Problem/README.md

 Solving the Einstein Problem using the *[BuDDy](https://sourceforge.net/projects/buddy/)* library

 ## Formulation of the Problem
-Let there be N = 9 objects.
+Let there be N = 9 objects (in our case these are financial reports of the companies).
 The objects are located as follows:

 |  |   |  |
 :-:|:-:|:-: